chuckreynolds/WPFBOGP/readme.txt

 Nope.
 FB does require you to use either a personal Facebook User ID (most common) or an Application ID but you can use both if you'd like.
 Read up on [Facebook Domain and App insights here](https://developers.facebook.com/docs/platforminsights).

 = How do I find my personal Facebook User ID? =
-Go to: [FB Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me), hit Submit, then copy the `number` next to `id:`.
+Go to: [FB Graph API Explorer](https://developers.facebook.com/tools/explorer/?method=GET&path=me), click "Get Access Token" then click "Submit", then copy the `number` next to `id:`.

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at [how to add a Like button](https://developers.facebook.com/docs/plugins/like-button) using fb:like.
 There are a lot of 'like' button plugins but this plugin only focuses on solid and accurate Open Graph meta data.

 = Facebook is acting weird and not showing the correct info? = Yeah they do that.
-They change stuff ALL THE TIME, as in daily.
+They change stuff ALL THE TIME; as in daily.
 Try the debugger and hope for the best.

 = How do I report a bug? =
 Try to be as specific as possible; write the steps to recreate; turn off all other plugins and test again; then use the wordpress support forum: [https://wordpress.org/support/plugin/wp-facebook-open-graph-protocol](https://wordpress.org/support/plugin/wp-facebook-open-graph-protocol).
+If you're a developer jump in and do the github thing.
+Info below.

 = Feature Requests / Help with Code =
 Do you have a feature request?
 Want to help with code?
 I could always use help - Feel free to jump into Github: [https://github.com/chuckreynolds/WPFBOGP](https://github.com/chuckreynolds/WPFBOGP).